nicoverbruggen/NickelDissolve/ABOUT.md

 The firmware settles the *interface*: which ioctl to send, how big the struct is, and where the fields sit.
 It does not settle the *behaviour* the animation depends on.

-- **Which waveform id a reading page turn actually uses on each i.MX device.** On MediaTek this is recoverable, because `libkobo` contains `KoboScreenMTK::idToWaveform` and `KoboScreenMTK::waveformModeFromQt`.
+- **Which waveform id a reading page turn actually uses on each i.MX device.** On the 4.45 MediaTek build this is recoverable, because that `libkobo` contains `KoboScreenMTK::idToWaveform` and `KoboScreenMTK::waveformModeFromQt`.
+The 4.38 build that serves the Elipsa 2E has neither, so the waveform ids its page turns use are not confirmed from firmware either.
 The NXP backend has **no equivalent**: there is no `waveformModeFromQt`, no id-to-name table, and no waveform name strings anywhere in `libkobo`.
 The sweep gate (`nds_wf_sweepable`) is built on exactly this knowledge, so it cannot be derived for the older devices from firmware alone.
 - **Waveform timing.** How long a waveform takes on a given panel decides the band count and `nds_delay_us`.
 Nothing in the firmware states it.
 - **Whether a swept band looks right.** Panel and waveform-file behaviour, not code.
 - **Why `kobo5` accepts only the 64-byte update struct when `libkobo` never builds that constant.** The ioctl sizes are settled for every other platform.